Dr. Lawrence Needleman

 SUMMARY:

 Helping people suffering from OCD, PTSD and other anxiety disorders to decrease their emotional pain and lead fulfilling lives has been a source of great meaning and fulfillment for me.
-It has been a great privilege, & I have spent my career with this as my focus.
+It has been a great privilege, and I have spent my career with this as my focus.
 When working with clients, I integrate an empathic, collaborative and respectful style with research-proven treatments, the latest developments in the field and each client’s needs/personality/strengths/circumstances/preferences.

 Other Background: